Sgarg4431/nUSD_Stablecoin/README.md

 ## Features

+- used two contracts one MyToken which will mint and burn tokens and second Oracle contract which will perform the required activities
 - used oracle chainlink to fetch real eth price in USD
 - used aggregateV3Interface  to fetch the real ether price in used
 - with help of deposit function the user will be able to mint hte tokens according to the real eth price in usd